 - Unit 1

-'Set in a bucolic spot, Tŷ Glas, a pretty pale-blue period cottage surrounded by meadows.
+'Set in a bucolic spot, Tŷ Glas is a pretty pale-blue period cottage surrounded by meadows.
 With log fires and wood floors, it oozes simple charm.'
 The Observer, recommending it as the ideal location for a romantic break.

 'A picture perfect rural cottage for a secluded romantic break, and you don't have to compromise on style at this idyllic Welsh getaway!'
 Heart Home magazine